UNDP and the UN

 UNDP Regional Bureau for Asia and the Pacific works closely with the regional offices of the other UN agencies, playing a critical role in the UN coordination at the regional level.

-UNDP’s Regional Director for Asia and the Pacific serves as the Chair of Regional United Nations Development Group Asia-Pacific Team (UNDG A-P), as the UN Assistant Secretary-General in charge of the region.
-Also, UNDP Deputy Regional Director for Asia and the Pacific represents UNDP in this UN Development Group, and thus UNDP has been playing significant roles in the successful functioning of this regional team of the UN agencies.
+UNDP Regional Director for Asia and the Pacific serves as the Chair of Regional United Nations Development Group Asia-Pacific Team (UNDG A-P).
+UNDP Deputy Regional Director for Asia and the Pacific represents UNDP in the UNDG A-P to ensure UNDP’s effective contribution to functioning of this team of Regional Directors.

-The UNDG A-P is one of the six Regional UNDGs.
-The team has evolved into one of the most inclusive Regional UNDGs since 2008.
-As of July 2013, the UNDG A-P has 23 members — mostly Regional Directors — from 19 regional agencies, funds and programmes, and regional commission as follows:
+UNDG A-P is one of the six Regional UNDGs.
+As of July 2018, the UNDG A-P has 24 members — mostly Regional Directors or Regional Representatives — from 21 agencies, funds and programmes, and ESCAP as follows:

 - UNICEF (ROSA and EAPRO)